-A support group aimed at helping men talk about difficult topics like mental health and suicide has launched in Manchester.
+A support group aimed at helping men talk about difficult topics like mental health and suicide exists in Manchester.

 It’s okay to talk; that’s the message from Andy’s Man Club, a men’s mental health group that’s trying to change the way men think about their emotions.